GOATS2K/blog/content/posts/updating-closed-source-tools/index.md

 The best way I found to update binaries while keeping an easy way to rollback to the old version was by simply renaming the currently running executable to `executable.old` and unzipping the update to whereever the tool is currently located.

 ### Tying it all together
 Finally, here's the update command.
-Note that a lot of the code has been omitted for brevity.
+Note that some code has been omitted for brevity.

 ```csharp
 public class UpdateCommand : AsyncCommand